-Washington Senate approves ban of open-carry of guns at protests statewide
+Washington Senate approves ban of open carry of guns at protests statewide

 One after one, Republicans rose to object, many arguing that the measure tramples on the Second Amendment and could put them in danger.

-Sen. Lynda Wilson, R-Vancouver, cited the example of a woman wanting to carry a firearm for self-defense who can’t get a concealed pistol permit due to a backlog.
+Sen. Lynda Wilson, R-Vancouver, cited the example of a woman who wants to carry a firearm for self-defense but can’t get a concealed pistol permit due to a backlog.

 “So you have to open carry in order to be able to go someplace,” said Wilson.
 If that woman were going to a downtown business in Vancouver, Wilson added, she could find herself “within a short distance of a demonstration that just started.”